The Best Free Miro Alternative

 How Much Does Miro Cost?

-Miro offers its software at a four different price points being the Free Plan, Team Plan, Business Plan, and Enterprise Plan.
+Miro offers its software at four different price points being the Free Plan, Team Plan, Business Plan, and Enterprise Plan.
+More on Miro's pricing below.

 Miro Free Plan